 We’d also like to thank the following people for all of their contributions, assistance and support:

-Theresa Spina, Michelle Nyree, Todd Rex, Gordon Tarpley, Bill Tarpley, Mike Thomas, Robb DeNicola, John Ciarlone, Tom Potter, Anthony Steiner, Kitty Herbert, Howard Senft, Kelly Decambre, Art Andrews, Jake Anderson, Billy Barkhurst, Mike Fontana, Mike Morello, Tyler Ham, Steve Smith, Steve Abbananto, Dave Delisle, Don Bies and crew at White Room Artifacts
+Theresa Spina, Samantha Palmeri, Giovanna Taddei, Pierre Briel, Gordon Tarpley, Michelle Nyree, Todd Rex, Casey Wong, Lonnie Hale, Rich Krusell, Brian Lewis, Megan Oliveri, Bill Tarpley, Mike Thomas, Robb DeNicola, John Ciarlone, Tom Potter, Anthony Steiner, Kitty Herbert, Howard Senft, Kelly Decambre, Art Andrews, Jake Anderson, Billy Barkhurst, Mike Fontana, Mike Morello, Tyler Ham, Steve Smith, Steve Abbananto, Dave Delisle, Don Bies and crew at White Room Artifacts